moekakiryu/personal-site/docs/Styling.md

     This helps enforce a strict mobile-first design.
 This also keeps one set of declarations per breakpoint, albeit at the cost of occasionally needing to clear mobile styles.

+4. **Avoid 'external' spacing when building components**

+    Avoid the following pattern:

+    ```scss
+    .container {
+        // Or any value
+        margin-top: 1rem;
+    }
+    ```

+    Using this pattern is useful to ensure components can be used as drop-ins on a page but quickly complicate things if spacing needs to be different from page to page.
+Instead of using this, let each consuming container decide how far apart each container should be using `padding` and `gap`.

+5. **Put container definitions in the child**

+    Children often have more styles than containers, and are the heart of any component.
+Rather than putting the container at the top level of a file, nest it inside the child definition.

+    This also keeps things DRY by only listing the component name once.

+    ```scss
+    /* Yes */
+    .example {
+        // Component-specific styles
+        @at-root {
+            &-container {
+                // Container styles
+            }
+        }
+    }

+    /* No */
+    .example-container {
+        // Container styles

+        .example {
+            // Component-specific styles
+        }
+    }
+    ```

+6. **Parent containers define horizontal spacing, children define vertical spacing**

+    ```scss
+    /* Yes */
+    .container {
+        padding: 0 1rem;

+        .child {
+            padding: 1rem 0;

+        }
+    }

+    ```

 ## Breakpoints